arcaela/aurora/cra-template-aurora/README.md

 Google has become the port of technology today, this allows us to get multiple development tools on the same platform.

-With this in mind, the development team behind aurora.js, have dedicated ourselves to building our own development methodologies based on Google tools.
+With this in mind, the development team behind Aurora, have dedicated ourselves to building our own development methodologies based on Google tools.

-### ¿ Why Material-UI ?
+### ¿Why Material-UI?
 If you are a lover of modernity and are familiar with technology, you will find the use of Material-UI very familiar to support the design of your applications.

 ### ¿Why choose Firebase?
 We cannot say enough about its advantages, but we invite you to read the Internet Giant's proposal on its official [Firebase site.](https://firebase.google.com/)

-### ¿How is build ServerLess?
-Yo can read documentation of this section in [ServerLEss Documentation](./template/src/ServerLess/README.md)